-By 1994 the web has come to our doors bringing the power of online world at our doorsteps.
+By 1994 the web has come to our doors bringing the power of the online world at our doorsteps.
 Suddenly there was a way to buy things directly and efficiently online.

 Then came eBay and Amazon in 1995…….
-Amazon started as bookstore and eBay as marketplace for sale of goods.
+Amazon started as bookstore and eBay as the marketplace for sale of goods.

-Since then, as Digital tsunami flooded, there are tons of websites selling everything on web but these two are still going great because of their product recommendations.
+Since then, as Digital tsunami flooded, there are tons of websites selling everything on the web but these two are still going great because of their product recommendations.

 We as customers, love that personal touch and feeling special, whether it’s being greeted by name when we walk into the store, a shop owner remembering our birthday, helping us personally to bays where products are kept, or being able to customize a website to our needs.
-It can make us feel like we are single most important customer.
+It can make us feel like we are a single most important customer.
 But in an online world, there is no Bob or Sandra to guide you through the product you may like.
 This is where recommendation engines do a fantastic job.

 With personalized product recommendations, you can suggest highly relevant products to your customers at multiple touch points of the shopping process.
 Intuitive recommendations will make every customer feel like your shop was created just for them.